No-Instructions/relay-server-template/templates/kubernetes/README.md

 If you change the name of the Chart from `obsidian-relay-server` to something else, you'll need that same prefix on the above secret names (`s/obsidian-relay-server/your-chart-name/`).

-There's probably a slightly simpler way to do this even within Azure, so hopefully somebody else can contribute an improvement to this chart. :)